 Example: Use an email to trigger a flow

-An email trigger is what receives the email (and lets you control who can trigger the flow and change the email address...if you want to).
+An Email Initiation trigger is what receives the email (and lets you control who can trigger the flow and change the email address...if you want to).

-- Open the workflow associated with the event you want to create.
-In this example, we'll use a Weather Events workflow with forms for notifying about tornadoes, blizzards, etc., but the basic setup is the same if you a Support Request workflow that notifies if there's a new request posted to your "Request Support" webpage.
+- Open the workflow associated with the alert you want to create.
+In this example, we'll use a Weather Alerts workflow with forms for notifying about tornadoes, blizzards, etc., but the basic setup is the same if you have a Support Request workflow that notifies if there's a new request posted to your "Request Support" web page.

-- Go to the Flows tab and open the associated flow.
-In this example, we'll open our Weather Alerts flow.
+- Go to the Flow Designer tab and open the associated canvas.
+In this example, we'll open our Weather Alerts canvas.

-- Drag the email trigger onto the canvas and double-click it to open the setup screen.
+- Drag the Email Initiation trigger onto the canvas and double-click it to open the setup screen.

 - Select the authentication method:

 - Send from any email: An email sent from any email address will trigger the flow.
 The flow runs using the credentials of the user selected in the Authenticating User field.

 - Send from an xMatters email device: Only emails sent from an address associated with a valid xMatters device will trigger the flow.
 The flow runs using the credentials of the user associated with the email address.